-The CVG Scholar is similar to what has been awarded in the past.
-It is designed to support trainees (graduate students or post-doctoral fellows) who are carrying out exciting genomics-based research at Cornell.
-The Distinguished CVG Scholar is a new award intended to recognize exceptional trainees who have already exhibited a very high level of creativity and penchant for genome biology.
+The CVG Scholar award is designed to support trainees (graduate students or post-doctoral fellows) who are carrying out exciting genomics-based research at Cornell.
+The Distinguished CVG Scholar award recognizes exceptional trainees who have already exhibited a very high level of creativity and penchant for genome biology.
 In both cases, the funds can be applied to trainee stipend and/or research.

 Distinguished Scholars will have the opportunity to present a special seminar at VERGE and also will be invited to participate in the evening dinner event with guest speakers during the biennial CVG summer symposium.
 All scholars are encouraged to attend VERGE whenever possible, expected to participate actively in the CVG trainee-led journal club, and required to present a poster at the biennial CVG symposium.

 - Applicants must be from laboratories whose PI's are members of the CVG.

 - Graduate student applicants must have selected a permanent laboratory home before applying.
 Generally, first-year graduate students are not eligible for the Scholars Program.